 Every church or religion has its own vocabulary, which can easily make its meetings seem strange to outsiders.
-The Mormons are no exception.
+Latter-day Saints (Mormons) are no exception.

 Oh, boy, are we not an exception.
-We even think friendship is a verb; the ripples from this barbarous pebble are conspicuous at times.
+We even think friendship is a verb; the ripples from this barbarous pebble are sometimes conspicuous.
 It’s a good thing the Lord is merciful.
 He gives us excellent, beautiful languages, and we insist on . . .
 But I digress.

-A year or two ago, as I watched the first minutes of a Mormon general conference broadcast, I was struck by how many terms one would have to understand in the way Mormons do, in order to get just ten or fifteen minutes into a two-hour meeting.
+A year or two ago, as I watched the first minutes of a Latter-day Saint general conference broadcast, I was struck by how many terms one would have to understand in the way Latter-day Saints do, in order to get just ten or fifteen minutes into a two-hour meeting.
 So this week I went back and watched the first 15 minutes of two previous conferences, making a list as I did so.

 Here are some words and phrases you might have wanted to know, if you had been watching with me.
 The vocabulary will be approximately the same tomorrow, if you watch the first general session of the October 2014 General Conference of the Church of Jesus Christ of Latter-day Saints.

-The definitions are brief, though the temptation is to be expansive.
+The definitions are brief, despite the temptation to be expansive.